jiya2401/API-Activity/README.md

 ## College Search API Activity

 A simple web app to search for colleges in India by state.
-Built using basic HTML, Bootstrap for basic-styling, and JavaScript for functionality.
+Built using basic [HTML](https://developer.mozilla.org/docs/Web/HTML), [Bootstrap](https://getbootstrap.com/) for basic styling, and [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript) for functionality.